 - Steamed vegetables wrapped in aluminum foil

-Japanese fish broiler is also a great way to reheat leftover fried or baked foods, such as French fries, crispy fried chicken, fried dumplings, and pizza.
-When you reheat these foods in a microwave, they often come out soggy and unpalatable.
+Japanese fish grill is a great way to reheat leftover fried or baked foods, such as French fries, crispy fried chicken, fried dumplings, and pizza.
+When you reheat these foods in a microwave, they often become soggy and unpalatable.

-However, this kind grill uses high heat and short cooking time to eliminate this issue, keeping your fried and baked foods crisp while also heating them up to an appealing temperature for consumption.
+However, this grill uses high heat and short cooking time to eliminate this issue, keeping your fried and baked foods crisp and heating them to an appealing temperature for consumption.
 Note you can place aluminum foil, a tray, or an iron grill pan on the grid to make it more convenient to cook certain types of food.

 How to Clean Your Japanese Fish Grill

-Cleaning a Japanese fish grill is fairly straightforward.
-If you’ve ever cleaned a backyard grill after a cookout or barbecue, you probably have some idea how to go about cleaning this unit.
-Fortunately, Japanese fish grills are much smaller than most outdoor grilling units, so they don’t require heavy-duty materials or solvents to stay clean.
+Cleaning a Japanese fish grill is reasonably straightforward.
+If you’ve ever cleaned a backyard grill after a cookout or barbecue, you probably know how to clean this unit.
+Fortunately, Japanese fish roasters are much smaller than most outdoor grilling units, so they don’t require heavy-duty materials or solvents to stay clean.

 To start with, you can avoid most messes by lining the bottom of your cooking drawer with aluminum foil to catch any stray drippings from meat or greasy food.

-When it’s time for a deeper clean, simply add three parts baking soda to one part water and apply the paste to your grill.
+When it’s time for a deeper clean, simply add three parts of baking soda or potato starch to one part of water and apply the paste to your fish broiler.
 Let the paste sit for a few minutes before scrubbing gently with a damp cloth or sponge to remove corrosion and charred food.

 Types of Japanese Fish Grills

-There are three main models of Japanese fish grill typically found in Japanese kitchens.
-The primary difference between these types of grills is the number of gas burners they have and whether they require water to function.
+Three main models of Japanese fish grill are typically found in Japanese kitchens.
+The primary difference between these types of grills is the number of gas burners and whether they require water to function.

 Top-Only Burner with a Water Drawer